abilandz/Bash_Starterkit/Tutorial.md

 /usr/bin/fish
 ```

-How to select your favorite **shell**?
+How to select your favorite **shell** from the above list?
 It's simple, just type its name in the terminal and press 'Enter'!
 E.g. if you want to use **Bash** as your working **shell**, just type in the terminal:

 ```linux
 bash
 ```
 and press 'Enter' --- now you are in the **Bash** wonderland!
-Since that is by far the most popular **shell** nowadays, this tutorial will focus exclusively on its concepts, syntax and commands.
+Since that is by far the most popular **Linux** **shell** nowadays (in fact it's the default **shell** on most **Linux** distributions), this tutorial will focus exclusively on its concepts, syntax and commands.
 But no worries, at least conceptually a lot of subjects covered in this tutorial apply also to other **shells**!

-In this lecture we will cover only the  **Bash**  essentials, i.e. we will make you going, but how far you want to go eventually, it depends on your personal determination and time investment.
-Few references for further reading:
+In this lecture we will cover only the  **Bash**  essentials, i.e. we will make you going, but how far you want to go eventually, it depends on your determination and time investment.
+Few references for further reading can be found in the preamble of this tutorial.

 Traditionally, the first program people write when learning a new programming language is the so-called _"Hello World"_ example.
 Let's keep up with this tradition and type in the terminal: